victorspringer/backend-coding-challenge/README.md

 ```
 This command will spin up all the containerized components.

 **2. See the [documentations](#-documentations) to learn how to start each service or client independently.
-For the databases, either you run your own instances of [MongoDB](https://www.mongodb.com/) or just run:**
+For the databases, either you run your own instances of [MongoDB](https://www.mongodb.com/) and [Redis](https://redis.io/) or just run:**
 ```bash
 make run-db
 ```
-This command will spin up all the 3 MongoDB containers.
+This command will spin up all the 3 MongoDB and one Redis containers.

 ### Database migration